PrasannaNatarajan/CSD_337_WSN/README.md

 ### Tool
 NSG2.1.jar: Is an awesome GUI tool written in java where the topology could me made and the tcl file can be generated.

+### Steps to use the tool:
+1. Open terminal
+2. cd path/to/NSG2.1.jar
+3. java -jar NSG2.1.jar

+If everything went well you should see a GUI prompt...
 All thanks to http://www.ns2blogger.in/2014/04/nsg-21-tcl-script-generator.html